Gnetum africanum

+Description

-DescriptionGnetum africanum is traditionally a wild vine and is considered to be a wild vegetable.
+Gnetum africanum is traditionally a wild vine and is considered to be a wild vegetable.
 It is a perennial that grows approximately 10 metres long, with thick papery-like leaves growing in groups of three.
 The leaves may grow approximately 8 cm long, and at maturity the vine will produce small cone-like reproductive structures.
 The seeds of the vine resemble a fleshy fruit, sized 10–15 mm × 4–8 mm, and are red-orange in colour when fully ripe.

+Taxonomy

-TaxonomyGnetum africanum may also be known as G. africanum or G. buchholzianum, and are the only two vine species from the gnetum family.
-There are currently no gene banks for Gnetum africanum, but approximately 19 varieties of the species have been planted in Cameroon’s Limbe Botanic Garden to begin a gene bank.
+Gnetum africanum may also be known as G. buchholzianum, and is one of the two vine species from the Gnetum genus that grown in Africa.
+There are currently no gene banks for Gnetum africanum, but approximately 19 varieties of the species have been planted in Cameroon's Limbe Botanic Garden to begin a gene bank.